apt-install-alvi/CampUs/README.md

 #### [Md.
 Ariful Islam](https://github.com/arifulmist) - arifulm926@gmail.com
 - Co-frontend designer & developer
-- Developer of Notifications System, Email server setup and co-developer of Study Portal
+- Developer of original Notifications System, Email server setup and co-developer of Study Portal
 - Hosting and Deployment

 For any bugs or suggestions, please open a new Issue and we'll get to it whenever possible.